QActivo/http-meteor-tables/README.md

 ## Publishing Extra Fields

-If your table's templates,  helper functions or table settings selector require fields that are not included in the data, you can tell MeteorTable to publish these fields by including them in the `extra_fields` array option:
+If your table's templates,  helper functions or table settings selector require fields that are not included in the data, you can tell HttpMeteorTable to publish these fields by including them in the `extra_fields` array option:

 ```js
 table_settings: {